If you’re a parent with a child who shows signs of the narcissistic personality disorder.

 If they want to give you the silent treatment, don’t reach out to them, they are just manipulating you; most will come back when they want something from you.

 Make sure you live your adult life.
 You’ve raised them to adulthood.
 Now they need to learn to help themselves.
 It’s difficult when it’s our child to draw that line of no longer parenting them.
 There’s no wrong in being there to support our adult children, just like supporting a friend or a relative, yet a child at some point when they become an adult.
 However, you’ll always be their parent.
 At some point, you no longer need to parent them.

 Often parents naturally become emotional thinkers around their children, narcissistic or not, as they care and love them deeply.
 This then places the narcissistic child in control, as they don’t have the empathy to care, so that they will exploit their parents.
 Parents need to try to think rationally when it comes to dealing with an adult narcissistic child.

 Letting go of any guilt, not taking on all the responsibility, you did what you thought was best at any given moment, you tried to help, they don’t want to accept that help, they continue to exploit you.

-With some as hard as it is, you will need to cut them out of your life and focus on you.
+With some, as hard as it is, you will need to cut them out of your life and focus on yourself.
 It’s incredibly hard to cut contact with your own children, especially if grandchildren are involved.
-Ignore the smear campaigns you know the situation in its entirety, what others think of you is not for you, let your child go their way, and you go yours.
-Join support groups, reach out to family and friends who understand, eventually your child will see they pushed you too far and your no longer interested.
+Ignore the smear campaigns you know the situation in its entirety.
+What others think of you is not for you, let your child go their way, and you go yours.
+Join support groups, reach out to family and friends who understand.
+Eventually, your child will see they pushed you too far, and you are no longer interested.

 How not to argue with a narcissist.